fsa663/RayTracing1/README.md

 * Supports thick lenses and simulates spherical aberrations
 * Can simulate off-axis components

-Main Drawbacks:
+The code currently does not support the following:
-* Does not consider polarization
+* polarization
-* Does not consider chromatic aberrations
+* chromatic aberrations
+* Interference

 Code Preview:
 The user should mainly use files "Ex1.m" and "Main.m".